 - 9 short videos

-- After preparatory study at KGU from August 15th to 16th, each pair, composed of a student from KGU and a student from a Canadian university, will work together for 10 days, gaining practical experience in a real business environment in Japan.
+- After preparatory study at KGU, each pair, composed of a student from KGU and a student from a Canadian university, will work together for 10 days, gaining practical experience in a real business environment in Japan.
 Internship locations will be allocated before students arrive in Japan, and they may be placed not only in the Kansai area, but also in Tokyo and other regions.
 After completing their internship, students will make a presentation and write a report on their findings.

 - ANA All Nippon Airways (2024)